ippontech/blog-usa/posts/intro-to-unit-testing-where-do-i-start-mocha-or-jest.md

 ## Conclusion

-Let’s recap, by comparing 'apples' to 'apples' with what we learned in this blog.
-We learned that the process of getting started with both Mocha and Jest is very similar.
-Then, when we began the actual testing process, things started to differ slightly.
+Let’s recap by comparing 'apples' to 'apples' with what we learned in this blog.
+We learned that the process of getting started with both Mocha and Jest is similar.
+Then, when we began the actual testing _process_, things started to differ slightly.

 ### The Key Differences Between Mocha and Jest